 The award will cover full tuition and applicable degree-related fees assessed by the institution, which will be paid directly to the institution on the student’s behalf each semester.
 In addition, the award will provide a stipend based on the institution’s projected per-student living expenses, which will be paid directly to the recipient, once per semester or quarter depending on the institution.
 Notwithstanding the foregoing, the fellowship will only cover tuition, fees and living expenses that are unmet from other scholarship, grant, or assistantship sources.

-Presently, only one vocal performance fellowship award will be in effect at a time.
-Future competitions for successive vocal fellowships will be announced as the funding becomes available, upon degree completion of the previous recipient.
+Future competitions for successive vocal fellowships will be announced as the funding becomes available, upon degree completion of the previous recipient(s).

 In order to be considered for the fellowship, applicants must: